petersilva/ndwatch/README.md

 domain and subnet.

 # Security Considerations:
+The purpose here is to understand your own network, not let your users be tracked by others.
 While there is nothing to force it, it is assumed that DNS is split-horizon and that the zones updated are only internally visible, as sharing the temporary addresses publically may allow others to track end-point device use on your network.